Skip To Content

 Court Reporting

-A good court reporting firm should provide constant communication like, frequent progress updates and notification regarding any issues or incongruities.
+A good court reporting firm should provide consistent communication: regular progress updates, prompt responses, and clear notification of any issues that may affect deposition transcripts or timelines.

 A common complaint regarding some services involves the constant transferring of one person to another with no returned calls and no resolution.